Kurt Kaull Award

 Candidates will be evaluated according to the SIPS Fund’s four evaluative criteria enumerated on the awardee rubric here: http://sips.georgetown.edu/eligibility (new window).
 This award will only be offered to a project that is involved in the annual SIPS award cycle and that specifically aims to support physical health and wellness in a community.

-If you are unsure about the stage of your project and whether or not you are eligible to be considered, please refer back to the aforementioned rubric or contact the SIPS Fund at firstname.lastname@example.org.
+If you are unsure about the stage of your project and whether or not you are eligible to be considered, please refer to the rubric or contact the SIPS Fund at firstname.lastname@example.org.